iogbole/israelo/inprogress/2021-01-07-Setting-up-shib-sso-like-a-boss.md

     </AttributeFilterPolicy>
 ```

-In this case, we will be releasing giveName, uid and mail attributes to the AppDynamics controller which is the Service Provider (SP) in this context.
+In this case, we will be releasing giveName, uid and mail attributes to the Service Provider which is the Service Provider (SP) in this context.

-Further, if you need to provision more that one relying party trust (i.e 2 or more AppDynamics controller in this case), use an OR condition in the PolicyRequirementRule element instead:
+Further, if you need to provision more that one relying party trust (i.e 2 or more Service Providers), use an OR condition in the PolicyRequirementRule element instead:
  ```xml
          <PolicyRequirementRule xsi:type="OR">
             <Rule xsi:type="Requester" value="http://192.168.33.1:8090/controller" />